 Powder costs typically range from €30 to €80 per 500-gram container, depending on particle size and formulation specialty.
 A high-volume prophylaxis practice may consume 50–100 containers annually, making powder selection a significant budget component.
 Practices should factor ongoing powder costs into total cost of ownership calculations before equipment selection.

 Comparing air polishing systems requires looking beyond the sticker price.
+For a detailed analysis of lifecycle costs, consumables, and return on investment across different system types, consult our true cost of ownership analysis.
 Consider these factors:

 - Equipment cost: Initial purchase price, installation, training